Laporte granted Spanish citizenship as he aims to play for Spain at Euro 2020 | Goal.com

 Laporte granted Spanish citizenship as he aims to play for Spain at Euro 2020

-Manchester City defender Aymeric Laporte it set to play for Spain at the European Championship, sources have confirmed to Goal.
+Manchester City defender Aymeric Laporte is set to play for Spain at the European Championship, sources have confirmed to Goal.

 The Spanish Football Federation has lodged paperwork with FIFA and is awaiting the final approval from the world governing body, and he could play at this summer's tournament alongside team-mate Eric Garcia.